xcrispy/ReFund/README.md

 REACT_APP_INFURA_ID =
 ```

-I hosted my own server, you can contact me for the credentials
+I hosted my own server, you can contact me for the credentials (create an issue)

 then `npm start`